aalmeida00/MCI/section-3/big-o.md

 - O(log n) -> Good
 - O(1) -> Excellent

+In interviews most of the time you just need to know the worst case scenario.
+- Rule 1: Worst case scenario
+- Rule 2: Remove constants
+- Rule 3: Different terms for inputs
+- Rule 4: Drop non-dominant terms

 ## O(n) - Linear time

 The number of operations is the same as the number of entries in the array.